670 Class Syllabus

 HOMEWORK:

 Assignment #4 (50 points): “Finding The Light”-Look for images and situations that rely on strong, dramatic light for their visual appeal.
 You will need 4 to 6 uniquely different images to post.
-These images must be posted to the class blog before the start of class on February 23rd.
+These images must be posted to the class blog before the start of class next week.

 Ethics and Laws Discussion